Alcohol Awareness Month

-Better Brodhead recently hosted a Parents’ Night Out where we had real conversations about how to talk to your child about underage drinking and the difficulties that may arise.
-If you were unable to attend, but wanted to listen to the discussion, please click here to watch a recording of the discussion!
+Better Brodhead hosted our first Parents’ Night Out in November where we had real conversations about how to talk to your child about underage drinking and the difficulties that may arise.
+If you were unable to attend, but wanted to listen to the discussion, please click here to watch a recording of this discussion.

 Small Talks Campaign

 Alcohol can do lasting damage to a kid’s grown brain, impacting everything from how they learn and make decisions to how they handle emotions.
 But you don’t need a big speech to help a kid understand the dangers of underage drinking.
 Start small instead.
 Having a lot of small, casual talks while at the store, in the drive-thru or between video games can make a big difference in a kid’s health.
 Start around age eight to prepare kids to make a lifetime of healthy decisions.
 Visit SmallTalksWI.org for tips, facts and more.
 This campaign is sponsored by the Wisconsin Department of Health Services.

 Tools and Guides